By: HISTORY.com Editors

 Battle of Britain: July 10 to October 31, 1940

-After a nearly four-month air campaign waged over England, Britain's Royal Air Force and Navy respond to heavy bombing attacks from Germany's Luftwaffe air force, including “the Blitz,” in an attempt to destroy the RAF before invading.
-Defense systems, including radar, and Hitler's decision to bomb London, rather than military bases, allows Britain to regroup and eventually win the battle.
+After a nearly four-month air campaign waged over England, Britain's Royal Air Force and Navy respond to heavy bombing attacks from Germany's Luftwaffe air force, including nighttime bombing raids known as “the Blitz,” in an attempt to destroy the RAF before a planned German invasion.

 Battle of Crete: May 20 to June 1, 1941

 Nazi paratroopers invade the Greek island of Crete, marking history's first mostly airborne attack.
 Day one of the campaign results in heavy losses for the Germans, but fearing a sea assault, Allied forces soon withdraw and evacuate in defeat.
-With nearly 4,000 Allies and more than 3,000 Germans killed, however, Hitler decries "the day of the parachutist is over" and it is the country's last large-scale airborne invasion.
+With nearly 4,000 Allies and more than 3,000 Germans killed in the Battle of Crete, however, Hitler decries "the day of the parachutist is over," and it is the country's last airborne campaign.

 The Siege of Leningrad: September 8, 1941 to January 27, 1944